 Gov. Henry McMaster, for one, shared that sentiment when asked about enacting protections for LGBTQ folk in a phone call with CP before Election Day.

 "I'm not in favor of new regulations and laws," he said.
 "I think they're already protected under current law.
 Everyone is protected under current law."

 Cobb-Hunter says she will pre-file the bill for the upcoming session once again.

 "[Charleston] City Council taking that action, to me, suggests avenues that are available to local government when you're dealing with dysfunction on state and federal levels as far as legislations that the majority of people want to see," she said.

 According to the FBI, hate crimes rose by 17 percent across the country in 2017, though that includes data from close to 900 new law enforcement agencies compared to 2016.

 The numbers show an uptick for the third year in a row.
-Most notably, anti-Semitic hate crimes saw a 37 percent increase.
+Most notably, anti-Semitic hate crimes rose by 37 percent.

 Last month's Pittsburgh synagogue shooting, the deadliest attack on the Jewish community in the country, loomed over discussions of Charleston's ordinance.